Donald W. Wyatt Detention Facility

 Detention facility in Central Falls, Rhode Island, U.S.

-The Donald W. Wyatt Detention Facility was established in 1993 as the nation’s first publicly owned and privately operated adult secure correctional facility and is currently operated by the Central Falls Detention Facility Corporation.
-This special non-profit, quasi-public detention facility was developed for use by the United States Marshal Service (USMS) in the Northeast and was later extended to include the U.S. Immigration and Customs Enforcement (ICE) from 2005 to 2008 and again starting in 2019.
+The Donald W. Wyatt Detention Facility was established in 1993 as the United States' first publicly owned and privately operated adult secure correctional facility and is currently operated by the Central Falls Detention Facility Corporation.
+This special non-profit, quasi-public detention facility was developed for use by the United States Marshal Service (USMS) in the Northeast and was later extended to include United States Immigration and Customs Enforcement (ICE) from 2005 to 2008 and again starting in 2019.

 Beginning in October 2011, the facility began serving the United States Navy, housing Navy personnel who have been placed in the custody of the General Court-Martial Convening Authority (GCMC).

 The facility operates at maximum security utilizing an architectural and high-tech design and construction containment system.
 A $47 million expansion was completed in December 2006 and increased the maximum occupancy from 300 all-male housing to its current capacity of 770 including a 40-bed unit for female detainees.
 It is the corporation's only facility.
+In July 2026, the prison filed for Chapter 11 bankruptcy protection after claiming that it could no longer continue to pay more than $167 million in debt.

 Overview

 The facility was the very first privately run detention center in the United States.
 The prison was built in the city of Central Falls, Rhode Island.
 The city of Central Falls contributed funds towards its construction.
 The prison was created to generate employment in order to replace industrial jobs from closed textile mills.

-Officers are paid $22 an hour in conjunction with shift differentials and roll call incentives while completing their probationary first year of employment.
+Officers are paid $27 an hour in conjunction with shift differentials and roll call incentives while completing their probationary first year of employment.
 Officers are given an additional wage increase upon successful completion of their one-year probationary period.

 Officers and Sergeants employed by the Donald W. Wyatt Detention Facility are represented by the Fraternal Order of Police lodge # 50.